Varjo Markers

 Back in the Unity Editor, select the GameObject you want to follow the Varjo Marker.

-As the pose in the Varjo Marker is relative to the tracking space, you probably want to make the GameObject a sibling of the XR camera.
+As the pose in the Varjo Marker is relative to the tracking space, you may want to make the GameObject a sibling of the XR camera.
 Make sure that the GameObject is not flagged as static.

 Add the GameObject in the array of TrackedObjects in your VarjoMarkerManager and set the ID matching the ID of a printed Varjo Marker.